 Video Explanation of How Depreciation Works

 Below is a video tutorial explaining how depreciation works and how it impacts a company’s three financial statements.

 The practicality of Straight Line Depreciation

 Accountants use the straight line depreciation method because it is the easiest to compute and can be applied to all long-term assets.
-However, the straight line depreciation method does not accurately reflect the difference in usage of an asset and may not be the most appropriate value calculating method for some depreciable assets.
+However, the straight line method does not accurately reflect the difference in usage of an asset and may not be the most appropriate value calculation method for some depreciable assets.

 For example, due to rapid technological advancements, a straight line depreciation method may not be suitable for an asset such as a computer.
 A computer would face larger depreciation expenses in its early useful life and smaller depreciation expenses in the later periods of its useful life, due to the quick obsolescence of older technology.
 It would be inaccurate to assume a computer would incur the same depreciation expense over its entire useful life.

 Thank you for reading this guide to the most common type of depreciation – straight line.
 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification.
 To prepare for the FMVA curriculum, these additional CFI resources will be helpful: